The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions II: Stabilization

 \section{Stabilization}

 The goal of this section is to prove Theorem~\ref{thm: stabilization}.
-Let $N=N_{(S,h)}$ be the suspension of $(S,h)$, where $S$ is a bordered surface of genus $g$ with connected boundary and $h:(S,\omega)\stackrel\sim\to (S,\omega)$ is a symplectomorphism which has zero flux and restricts to the identity on $\bdry S$.
+Let $N=N_{(S,\hh)}$ be the mapping torus of $(S,\hh)$, where $S$ is a bordered surface of genus $g$ with connected boundary and $\hh:(S,\omega)\stackrel\sim\to (S,\omega)$ is a symplectomorphism which has zero flux and restricts to the identity on $\bdry S$.

-The strategy of the proof is to apply two positive stabilizations to $(S,h)$ --- corresponding to the connected sum with a trefoil knot --- to obtain $(S',h')$, where $S'$ has connected boundary and genus $g+1$.
-We then compare $\Phi_{(S,h)}$ and $\Phi_{(S',h')}$, which both induce isomorphisms on the level of homology.
-Here $\Phi_{(S,h)}$ is the $\Phi$ map for $(S,h)$.
+The strategy of the proof is to apply two positive stabilizations to $(S,\hh)$ --- corresponding to the connected sum with a trefoil knot --- to obtain $(S',\hh')$, where $S'$ has connected boundary and genus $g+1$.
+We then compare $\Phi_{(S,\hh)}$ and $\Phi_{(S',\hh')}$, which both induce isomorphisms on the level of homology.
+Here $\Phi_{(S,\hh)}$ is the $\Phi$ map for $(S,\hh)$.